ntieu4328/TryHackMe/Advent of Cyber 2024.md

 * lsb-release -a - shows what version of linux OS running
 * nano (file name) - create and edit text files
 * ./(.sh file) - run a .sh file
+* git clone - download an existing Git repository
+* cp (original file name) (new file name) - creates duplicate of file.
+Can be used to change file type (ex: .php -> .php5)
+* curl http://(ip) > (desired file) - transfer data from a website to a desired file

 PowerShell:
 * Select-String - find string in file (PowerShell grep equivalent)